pascal-fb-martin/garage/README.md

 ## Configuration

-The software is configured through a `config.json` file in dirctory `/var/lib/garage`.
+The software is configured through a `config.json` file in directory `/var/lib/garage`.
 Here is a example of a configuration with two garage doors:

 ```